-The sign on this store reminded me of the ego.
+The amusing sign on this ABC store downtown reminded me of the ego mind.
 It always has an "issue" or two.
-You probably can't tell from the photo, but "what's yours?" is written on the bottom of the sign.
-A dear friend laughingly refers to her problems as issues, so I took it to pass along to her for fun.
+You probably can't tell from the photo, but "what's yours" is written on the bottom corner.
+A dear friend laughingly refers to her problems as issues, so for fun I took a pic to pass along to her.

-Last night I found an old journal and came across an entry from a radio program on Psalm 73.
+Recently an old journal turned up.
+I had notes from a radio program on the meaning of Psalm 73.
 It's the answer to why we often ask the question: How come those who don't know God seem to prosper so and I suffer from challenge after challenge?
-Why are they rewarded and not me?
+Why are they rewarded, and not me?

-The minister explained how the first section of the Psalm had 17 references to "them."
+The minister explained that the first section of the Psalm had 17 references to "them."
 Why are we looking at them, and not at God?
 He said, "That's the problem, you see.
-We've forgotten God and are looking out in the world, judging that God does not love us, comparing us to them.
+We've forgotten God and are looking out in the world, judging that God does not love us, comparing us to them."

 This Psalm is one of comparisons.
-And whenever we are making a comparison of any kind, we have moved away from the presence of God, and are thinking with the ego.
+And, whenever we are making a comparison of any kind, we have moved away from the presence of God, and are thinking with the ego.
 The ego analyzes everything, but the Spirit accepts the Truth.
 God is our portion.
-With that in mind, who has issues?
+With that in mind, who has any real issues?